kapsitis/polimondi/papers/2024-02-14/README.md

-#  Families of Perfect Polyiamonds as Formal Languages
+# Notes for the 'Families of Perfect Polyiamonds'

 *A supplementary material for a conference article presented in University of Latvia on 2024-02-14.*